Dipanshu90/Netflix-clone/README.md

 # To run, Do "npm i" then "npm run start".

+This website is a clone of https://www.netflix.com/ and I have hosted it on https://bit.ly/3oWZSqs.
+This clone fetches the data of movies of different genres from the TMDB database.
+This is implemented using fetch API in ReactJs.
+For the authentication and subscription payments support Firebase is used along with Stripe.
+Firstore cloud is used as the database for users and their subscriptions.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.